Advertisement

 Lifestyle changes and medication

-People with early atrial fibrillation may also turn to medication as an early treatment.
-Treating Afib with medication is a three-pronged approach: There are drugs to slow the heart rate, drugs to regulate the electrical rhythm, and drugs to stop the blood from clotting and potentially causing a stroke.
-“A lot of people can go years with just medication,” says David Affleck, MD, a cardiothoracic surgeon at Ogden Regional Medical Center in Ogden, Utah.
+“A lot of people can go years with just medication,” says David Affleck, MD, a cardiothoracic surgeon in Salt Lake City, Utah.
 “The downside to this is you’re not changing the triggers that cause the Afib.
 You will probably need medication for the rest of your life.”

 4 / 8

-Cardioversion is a procedure used to restore a normal heart rhythm.
-For the procedure, patients are given mild anesthesia before receiving electric shocks on the outside of their chest with paddles or patches.
-Cardioversion is similar to defibrillation but much lower levels of electricity are used.
-This shock can help “reset” the heart, restoring a normal heartbeat, or rhythm.
+With electrical cardioversion, patients are given mild anesthesia before receiving electric shocks on the outside of their chest with paddles or patches.
+It’s similar to defibrillation but much lower levels of electricity are used.
+This shock can help “reset” the heart, restoring a normal heartbeat.
+Afterward, preventive medicines might be necessary.

 heart procedure, stent, heart cath